Frosty's HVAC

 Can I just seal my Forest Hill ducts instead of replacing them?

-If the existing flex is structurally intact (not ripped, not collapsed, not rodent-damaged), yes — sealing is $1,500-$3,500 and recovers 70-80% of the efficiency gain of full replacement at a fraction of the cost.
-If the flex outer jacket is torn, the inner liner is brittle, or runs are collapsed, full replacement is the right call.
-We'll inspect and give you both quotes.
+If the flex is structurally intact — not ripped, crushed, or rodent-damaged — sealing ($1,500-$3,500) recovers 70-80% of the efficiency gain of full replacement at a fraction of the cost.
+If the outer jacket is torn, the inner liner is brittle, or runs are collapsed, full replacement is the right call.
+On 1970s Forest Hill retrofit systems I'll inspect and quote both options so you can choose.

 How long does duct replacement take in Forest Hill?

 Seal-and-tape: 1 day.
-Full replacement on a Forest Hill Hills or Oakwood 1,200-1,800 sqft ranch: 1-2 days.
+Full replacement on a Forest Hill 1,200-1,800 sqft ranch: 1-2 days.
 Adding returns or relocating registers adds half a day per change.
-Attic work in July is miserable — we schedule these in shoulder seasons (spring/fall) when attic temps are survivable for the crew.
+Attic work in July is brutal (150°F-plus up there), so we try to schedule these jobs in spring or fall when the attic is survivable for the crew and the finished work goes right into the peak-demand season.

-Will new ducts lower my Oncor bill in Forest Hill?
+Will new ductwork actually lower my Oncor bill in Forest Hill?

-Yes — typically 15-25% on a house where ducts were leaking 30%+.
-A $5,500 full duct replacement pays back over 3-5 years at current Oncor rates (13.8¢/kWh).
-Add the comfort improvement — every room hitting setpoint evenly — and the math works for most homeowners staying 5+ years.
+Yes — typically 15-25% on a Forest Hill home where ducts were leaking 30%+.
+A $5,500 full duct replacement pays back over 3-5 years at Oncor's current 13.8¢/kWh rate.
+Add the comfort improvement — every room actually hitting setpoint — and for homeowners staying 5+ years the math works.
+Stay Frosty and It's A Frosty Life AC replacements include duct sealing, which doubles down on the savings.

 Written by Omar Jacobo, EPA 608 Universal Certified Lead Technician at Frosty's HVAC LLC.
 Licensed TACLA126718E.